 Other environmental assessment

 In some cases the project may require environmental approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, depending on the environmental values of the land.
-We recommend you contact the Commonwealth Department of Agriculture, Water and the Environment for further information prior to preparing your application for planning approval.
+We recommend you contact the Department of Climate Change, Energy, the Environment and Water (Australian Government) for further information prior to preparing your application for planning approval.

 Following planning approval and acquisition of land, fine tuning of the infrastructure design should be completed.